Leaving for Australia soon? All along your trip, you will discover ways to save money. However, here are some tips to reduce your costs.

 #19 Discount websites

-Websites like Groupon or Ouffer offer discounts from 50% up to 90% on a large variety of products (clothes, electronics, restaurants, etc.)
+Websites like Groupon or Ouffer offer discounts from 50% up to 90% on a large variety of products (clothes, electronics, restaurants, etc.).
+You can also download the Shopback App which allows you to get some cash back when buying on participating websites.
+A lot of known brands (cottonon, theiconic, target etc.) are available from the platform.

 #20 Wardrobe clear out

-Good opportunity to renew your wardrobe for very little money, the wardrobe clear out can be found on Facebook or Gumtree.
+Good opportunity to renew your wardrobe for very little money, the wardrobe clear out can be found on MarketPlace on Facebook or Gumtree.
+Also visit the local second hand shops.
+You can find a lot of good quality or cheap clothes depending on your budget.